Prospero Provana: Assets and social standing

 His activities across various fields, despite numerous difficulties, brought him significant financial benefits.
 Provana amassed a considerable landed estate in Lesser Poland, mainly through investing funds from trade and providing loans to the gentry against the pledge of villages, from which he derived income or took ownership.
 One of his largest debtors was Stanisław Szafraniec of Pieskowa Skała – shortly after 1560, he pledged the village of Rogów to Provana, but over the following years, the debt grew.
 Therefore, in 1582, Provana received from him the assignment of Rogów and (located nearby) Wyszogród, Kobylanki, Chrostowicza, and Wola.
-Among other borrowers from the 1570s are: King Henryk III (over 6000 Polih złotys), Castellan of Podlaskie Maciej Sowicki (a sum of 5000 Polih złotys), Castellan of Sączów Jan Cikowski (3000 Polih złotys), starosta of Sandomierz Andrzej Firlej (5000 Polih złotys).
-Additionally, he obtained the villages of Kokoszewo in the Kraków region (from Hieronim and Andrzej Morski), Nadzów (from Joachim Glinicz), Budziejowice and Piotrkowice (from Mikołaj Dłuski for 17,000 Polih złotys), and in 1579, he acquired Pamięcice, Pałecznica, and the empty village of Biedzina from Abraham and Jan Lasocki.
+Among other borrowers from the 1570s are: King Henryk III (over 6000 Polish złotys), Castellan of Podlaskie Maciej Sowicki (a sum of 5000 Polish złotys), Castellan of Sączów Jan Cikowski (3000 Polish złotys), starosta of Sandomierz Andrzej Firlej (5000 Polish złotys).
+Additionally, he obtained the villages of Kokoszewo in the Kraków region (from Hieronim and Andrzej Morski), Nadzów (from Joachim Glinicz), Budziejowice and Piotrkowice (from Mikołaj Dłuski for 17,000 Polish złotys), and in 1579, he acquired Pamięcice, Pałecznica, and the empty village of Biedzina from Abraham and Jan Lasocki.

 He also leased the non-urban starostwo of Będzin from 11 March 1570, when the sons and nephews of the Kraków Castellan Marcin Zborowski assigned this estate to him.
 He sold or subleased it to Cettis at the end of 1579 or the beginning of 1580.
 Already in the following year, he regained the starostwo, which Cettis reassigned on 6 March 1581, and remained in the hands of Prospero Provana until his death.
 According to the tax register from 1581, Provana owned six villages in the Proszowice County, and eight years later, his heirs divided among themselves the villages of Bolów, Ilkowice, Sudołek, Budziejowice, Lasów (Łaszów), Nadzów, Piotrkowice, Rogów, and a part of Pamięcice.

 In Kraków, he used or owned several tenements, often as collateral – one on Wiślna Street (1565), three on the Main Square (1562–1568), one on Sławkowska Street (1571), two on the Main Square (acquired from Mikołaj Tarnowski and Jan Myśliszewski), one on Szewska Street (acquired from Kacper Maciejowski in 1578), and one on Floriańska Street.

 Provana served as the patron and leader of the Italian community in Kraków, mediating disputes, overseeing the execution of wills, and caring for orphans and their estates.
 In comparison to his brother, he appeared to display greater dynamism in business and consistency in taking on new challenges.
 His extensive banking activities contributed to strengthening his position and gaining influence beyond the Italian community.
 The purchases of tenements, and especially landed estates, indicate his good understanding of the local value system and a willingness to fully assimilate.